 It was decided that each Barton Malow office would recruit from regional schools, developing a comparable program with the same principles and guidelines.
 Over time, all participating students were provided the opportunity to gain experience in geographic locales outside their hometown or university area.

 This all led to today’s LEAPS – a program that continues to grow and evolve.
-In addition to their specific project/department assignment, networking events and jobsite tours each LEAPS intern is tasked with an Officer interview, numerous training courses, community building activities and keeping the organization informed of their movements throughout the summer by contributing content on our internal social media platforms.
+In addition to their specific project/department assignment, networking events and jobsite tours each LEAPS intern is tasked with numerous learning opportunities, community building activities and keeping the organization informed of their movements throughout the summer by contributing content on our internal social media platforms.
 Finally, the culmination of their summer program is a final presentation to their peers and leadership of the company.

 Students are encouraged to apply to the LEAPS program if they meet the following requirements: